ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

-4. Display the logs of a running instance of the `writerjob1` jobrun.
-You can use the `jobrun get --name writerjob1` command to display details of this jobrun including the instances of the jobrun.
-Notice in the output the `username` and `password` keys of the full secret `mydatabasesec` are displayed.
+4. Display the logs of a running instance of the `writerjob1` job run.
+You can use the `jobrun get --name writerjob1` command to display details of this job run, including the instances of the job run.
+Notice in the output that the `username` and `password` keys of the full secret `mydatabasesec` are displayed.
 Secret values are added to the environment decoded.
     ```
     ibmcloud ce jobrun logs --instance writerjob1-0-0
     ```